 When we moved in, there were some super straggly non-blooming hibiscus, a large and leaning esperanza, a sago palm, some random other plants, and not much else.
 It is a nice area to have (I actually like the wall in front of our house) but definitely needed some love.

-We took out the unhealthy and overgrown plants and have planted some plumeria and native plants and added some nice decor and seating.
-FYI, I despise our hurricane shutters but I know how important they are especially after Hurricane Harvey, and it is insanely expensive to get roll-downs for all these windows, so there they stay.
+We took out the unhealthy and overgrown plants and have planted plumeria and native plants then added some nice decor and seating.
+FYI, I despise our hurricane shutters but I know how important they are especially after going through Hurricane Harvey, plus it is insanely expensive to get roll-downs for all these windows, so there they stay.
 This area recently got a beautiful makeover complete with a new entry door unit from Therma-Tru, click the links below to see the full makeover series: